-Effectiveness Incremental Cost Analysis (CE/ICA) tool to form ten alternative project plans for consideration as the final array.
+Effectiveness Incremental Cost Analysis (CEICA) tool to form ten alternative project plans for consideration as the final array.

-The National Environmental Policy Act (NEPA) analysis, CE/ICA, technical significance of the habitats, comprehensive benefits to National Economic Development (NED), Regional Economic Development (RED), Environmental Quality (EQ) and Other Social effects (OSE) were considered in the decision-making process.
+The National Environmental Policy Act (NEPA) analysis, CEICA, technical significance of the habitats, comprehensive benefits to national economic development (NED), regional economic development (RED), environmental quality (EQ) and other social effects (OSE) were considered in the decision-making process.
 Alternative C3 best met the study objectives and reasonably maximized benefits across the various categories of effects.
-Alternative C3 was identified as the National Ecosystem Restoration (NER) plan and is supported by the NFS.
-For those reasons, Alternative C3 was identified as the Tentatively Selected Plan (TSP).
+Alternative C3 was identified as the national ecosystem restoration (NER) plan and is supported by the NFS.
+For those reasons, Alternative C3 was identified as the recommended plan (RP).

-The TSP is a comprehensive plan that collectively addresses significant and historically important habitats in Arkansas and Tennessee.
-Alternative C3 includes measures for altered connectivity, aquatic channel enhancement, enhance, restore natural vegetation, and water management.
-The TSP would provide 4,673 average annual habitat units (AAHUs) to eight unique habitats including BLH, cypress-tupelo, meander scarp, moist soil, riverfront, seasonally herbaceous wetland, secondary channels, and slough.
+The RP is a comprehensive plan that collectively addresses significant and historically important habitats in Arkansas and Tennessee.
+Alternative C3 includes 38 restoration measures and two recreational measures that would improve connectivity, enhance the aquatic channel, restore, and enhance natural vegetation, improve water management, and recreational access.
+The RP would provide 4,673 average annual habitat units (AAHUs) to eight unique habitats, including bottomland hardwood (BLH), cypress-tupelo, meander scarp, moist soil, riverfront, seasonally herbaceous wetland, secondary channels, and slough, benefitting 6,282 acres.
 These habitats support federally listed endangered aquatic species, and critical vegetative habitats that host numerous species of conservation concern.
-This TSP selection contributes to the protection of meander scarps (rare geological features that no longer occur naturally due to engineering controls along the Mississippi River).
-Additionally, this supports the restoration of other technically significant habitat including Cypress Tupelo swamps, moist soil, and seasonally herbaceous rivercane habitat.
-These habitat types provide valuable aquatic and vegetative habitats for a variety of species such as the federally endangered pallid sturgeon and Fat Pocketbook Mussel and Alligator Gar, a native predator of invasive carp.
+This RP selection contributes to the protection of meander scarps (rare geological features that no longer occur naturally due to engineering controls along the Mississippi River).
+Additionally, this supports the restoration of other technically significant habitat, including cypress-tupelo swamps, moist soil, and seasonally herbaceous rivercane habitat.
+These habitat types provide valuable aquatic and vegetative habitats for a variety of species, such as the federally endangered pallid sturgeon, federally endangered fat pocketbook mussel, and rare species of conservation concern, such as the alligator gar, a native predator of invasive carp.
+Feedback on the FIFR-FEA was received through internal technical review and policy and legal review processes at USACE.
+Direct stakeholder engagement with environmental agencies occurred throughout the planning process.
+Public comments were collected during five public scoping meetings held between October 2021 and October 2022.
+Species of tribal importance were received through ongoing Tribal consultation.

-The estimated first cost for the recommended plan (38 ecological measures plus 2 recreational measures) is approximately \$50.7 million with the Government's share of such costs projected to be \$30.37 million and the Non-Federal Sponsor's share of such costs projected to be \$16.63 million.
+The estimated cost for the RP is approximately \$62 million with the Government's share of such costs projected to be \$40 million and the NFS's share of such costs projected to be \$22 million.
 This includes the cost of acquiring lands, construction costs, pre-construction engineering and design (PED), construction management, and contingencies.
-Real estate costs are projected to be \$17.3 million.
-The estimated annualized OMRR&R cost is \$61,149.
-Monitoring and adaptive management costs are estimated at \$3.9 million.
+Real estate costs are projected to be \$17.6 million.
+The estimated annualized operations, maintenance, repair, replacement, and rehabilitation (OMRR&R) cost is \$133,000.
+Monitoring and adaptive management costs are estimated at \$5.3 million.
+Construction is currently estimated to begin in 2028 and continue for one calendar year.
+Commencement of construction is dependent on project authorization, appropriation, and availability of funding.